Kashyap23/python-singlefight/README.md

 # python-singlefight
-Python implementation of singleflight used in Solang
+Python implementation of singleflight used in Golang